terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_trunk_v2.html.markdown

     `region` argument of the provider is used.
 Changing this creates a new trunk.

-* `name` - (Optional) A unique name for the port.
-Changing this updates the `name` of an existing port.
+* `name` - (Optional) A unique name for the trunk.
+Changing this updates the `name` of an existing trunk.

-* `description` - (Optional) Human-readable description of the port.
-Changing this updates the name of the existing port.
+* `description` - (Optional) Human-readable description of the trunk.
+Changing this updates the name of the existing trunk.

 * `port_id` - (Required) The ID of the port to be used as the parent port of the trunk.
 This is the port that should be used as the compute instance network